techscapades/change-raspberrypi-hostname-from-file-no-reboot/README.md

 exit 0

-you can add a 'reboot now' command to make the changes immediate I created a file called '/etc/new_hostname' to store the new hostname Tested on my raspberrypi and everything works well.
+I created a file called '/etc/new_hostname' to store the new hostname Tested on my raspberrypi and everything works well.